geekcampsg/website-2016/README.md

-# Geekcamp.SG
-The geekiest event for Geeks in Singapore.
+# Geekcamp.SG-the geekiest event for Geeks in Singapore

 This website uses jekyll.